Most communication systems (human speech, sonar, microwave, radio, co-ax, fiber optics, twisted pair etc) are simply described in terms of:

-In this example system, if the total transmission loss is 19 dB, then the spare system margin is 4 dB.
+In this example system, if the measured transmission loss is 19 dB, then you'd think that the spare system margin is 4 dB.

-However, some allowance must be made for power & loss measuring uncertainties.
-Suppose the test accuracy is plus or minus 0.41 dB dB (eg 10%) for each of the 2 absolute power measurements, and each of the 3 loss measurements, then that's 5 lots of 0.41 dB uncertainty, This is where the maths gets a bit difficult, since dB uncertainties do not just add and, and in any case linear uncertainties are most easily added using an rms method.
+However, some allowance must be made for measuring uncertainties.
+Suppose the power and loss test accuracy is plus or minus 0.41 dB (e.g. 10%) for each of the 2 absolute power measurements, and each of the 3 loss measurements, then that's 5 lots of 0.41 dB uncertainty, This is where the maths gets a bit difficult, since dB uncertainties do not just add and, and in any case linear uncertainties are most easily added using an rms method.

 Here is a summary of wrong and right maths results:

 - Wrong!
 Uncertainty = 5 x 0.41 dB = 2.05 dB